j33pan/jjpnst/README.md

 # JJPNST

 - Building this project to practice integration of different technologies!
 Also in case I want to sell cakes in the future :laughing:
+- Using [AWS Amplify CLI](https://docs.amplify.aws/cli) to create the GraphQL API, DynamoDB, Cognito User Pool, Lambda Functions and Lambda Layers.
+- Using [Create React App](https://github.com/facebook/create-react-app) to create the client app.
-- the React client app sends requests to a GraphQL API which reads and writes to a DynamoDB database.
+- the client app sends requests to the GraphQL API which reads and writes to the DynamoDB.
-- The payment process is handled by a pipeline resolver that executes two Lambda functions sequentially, integrating with Stripe API.
+- The payment process is handled by a pipeline resolver which executes two Lambda Functions sequentially, integrating with Stripe API.
 - The product is protected by AWS Cognito authentication.

 ### Functionalities

-##### List Products
+#### List Products

 ```javascript
 const response = await API.graphql({